 What a perfect way to start the day – prayer, contemplation and social interaction!
 According to Jewish tradition, it is forbidden to live in a town that does not have a doctor or a daily prayer quorum.
 This emphasis teaches us the sanctity of our physical and our spiritual well-being.
 Temple Beth Sholom is proud that its egalitarian minyan meets every day, 365 days a year.

 The people who comprise our minyan range from those observing yahrzeit or the year of mourning for a parent, to those "regulars" who carve time from their daily routine to commune with God and other members of our community.

 Our morning minyan is conducted in a friendly atmosphere that makes everyone feel comfortable, from the highly experienced to the beginner.
 This daily prayer service offers a valuable respite from the worries and pressures of the world.
 It also can provide time for self-reflection.
 Even if you have never worn a tallit (prayer shawl) or tefillin (prayer boxes) or you are unfamiliar with the prayers, we will help you feel at ease.
 Give yourself a gift and join us.
 It is time well spent.

 Our Friday Night services welcome the Shabbat through a combination of holiness, spirit, prayers, singing and learning that last about an hour.
-The service begins at 6:30 pm, and is followed by an Oneg Shabbat where congregants have the opportunity to socialize.

 As of January 2019, we began a system of abridged Haftarot.
 A document containing the verses for each Haftarah can be found by clicking here.